emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

 The quality code is always simple!

-    On the surface, being an XP programmer looks a lot like being a programmer within other software development disciplines.
+    "On the surface, being an XP programmer looks a lot like being a programmer within other software development disciplines.
 You spend your time working with programs, making them bigger, simpler, faster.
 Beneath the surface, however, the focus is quite different.
 Your job isn't over when the computer understands what to do.
 Your